Frivox1/rememberme/README.md

 ### Libraries:
 - **WorkManager**: Library for managing background tasks in Flutter applications.
 - **Flutter Local Notifications**: Library for displaying local notifications in Flutter applications.
+- **Flutter Localizations**: Library for adding support for multiple languages in Flutter applications.

+## TODO 📝

+- [ ] Add support for in-app purchases.

+## Future Features 🚀

+- [ ] Develop a feature enabling users to share their birthday lists with friends and family.
+- [ ] Introduce functionality allowing users to customize the time of day for receiving notifications.
+- [ ] Consider expanding language options based on user demand.

 ## Contact 📲